-The project is also reliant on the construction of greenfield regas terminals by the offtakers - Edison's longstanding Rovigo terminal project (co-sponsored by QP and ExxonMobil) in Italy and ExxonMobil's Golden Pass terminal in the US.
+The risks on RasGas are in getting the gas to market.
+The project will require 38 ships and the construction of greenfield regas terminals by the offtakers.
+Edison's longstanding Rovigo terminal project (co-sponsored by QP and ExxonMobil) in Italy has seen off a legal challenge and construction is underway, but it could yet face an appeal court challenge.
+Similarly ExxonMobil's Golden Pass terminal in the US has been given FERC approval.

-The financing demonstrated a robust performance under sensitivity tests conducted by all three rating agencies.
+The financing has shown a robust performance under sensitivity tests conducted by all three rating agencies.
 Minimum and average debt service coverage ratios on a base case scenario are very strong at 4.45x in 2007 and 5.84x over the amortization period respectively according to Standard & Poor's (which came in with the lowest rating).

 The strengths are reflected in the debt pricing.
-Both bond and bank debt financings were launched in parallel with the final amount of bank debt dictated by the uptake on the bond.
+Both bond and bank debt financings were launched in parallel with the final mount of bank debt dictated by the uptake on the bond.
 The bond was 2.5 times oversubscribed at \$7 billion and the bank debt brought in commitments of \$1.65 billion.